-Mark Taylor, 43, and Daniel Wade Jones, 37, must serve a minimum of 21 years in prison before they will be eligible for parole.
+Mark Taylor, 43, and Daniel Wade Jones, 37, must serve a minimum of 21 years in prison before becoming eligible for parole.

 The unprovoked attack occurred when the pair found Mr Batchelor having sex with another man in the toilet block.

-The West Australian Supreme Court was told Jones and Taylor, who was with his four children, were camping in the reserve and were angry it was used by gay men for sexual encounters.
+Prosecutors told the West Australian Supreme Court Jones and Taylor, who was with his four children, became angry gay men used the reserve they camped on for sexual encounters.

 Taylor yelled “get up you f***ing faggot” as he kicked down the door of the cubicle.
-He then punched Mr Batchelor in the head, causing him to fall to the floor, and continued to attack him while Jones beat him with a wooden pole.
+He then punched Mr Batchelor in the head.
+Mr Batchelor fell to the floor, and Taylor continued to attack him while Jones beat him with a wooden pole.

-Taylor then pulled an 18cm long knife on the surviving victim, who managed to flee the attack as Taylor chased him and yelled “come back faggot”.
+Taylor pulled an 18cm long knife on the surviving victim.
+That man managed to flee the attack as Taylor chased him and yelled “come back faggot”.

-Prosecutors had alleged the bashing was a vigilante attack to rid the area of gay men, but Supreme Court Justice Lindy Jenkins said she would not go so far as to say the men were vigilantes.
+Prosecutors alleged the bashing was a vigilante attack and a gay hate crime.
+The men intended to rid the area of gay men.
+Supreme Court Justice Lindy Jenkins said she would not go so far as to say the men were vigilantes.

 “You were motivated by prejudice and hostility.”